-Gabby Petito autopsy: Strangulation can be precursor to homicide, domestic violence, experts say
+Gabby Petito autopsy: Strangulation can be precursor to homicide, domestic violence experts say

 More than one in four women in abusive relationships said they had experienced non-fatal strangulation